 Member, The Intellectual Property Law Section of the State Bar of California

-Marcelo Halpern is a partner with the firm's Business practice and a member of the Technology Transactions & Privacy group.
-Marcelo's practice focuses on transactional, strategic and corporate representation of global "FORTUNE 100" companies, start-up and emerging growth companies, as well as U.S.-based and international governments and non-profits.
-His experience includes structuring and negotiating technology and intellectual property-oriented strategic alliances and joint ventures; software, data and content licensing; outsourcing and ERP implementation transactions; counseling on digital strategy concerns including open source licensing, data security, data use and privacy issues (including HIPAA, GLB and cross-border data privacy issues); hosting, cloud computing and software services agreements; Internet exchanges and marketplaces; Internet advertising and sponsorship agreements; research and development transactions; private labeling, co-branding and other marketing and distribution strategies; and intellectual property and technology issues arising in the context of mergers and acquisitions, financing and bankruptcy transactions.
-Marcelo also provides general corporate representation to software, consulting, Internet, e-commerce and technology companies.
+Marcelo Halpern is a partner with the firm's Business group and is co-chair of the firm’s national Technology Transactions & Privacy group.
+Marcelo's practice focuses on transactional and strategic matters involving the development, deployment and distribution of technology.
+His clients include global "FORTUNE 100" companies, start-up and emerging growth companies, as well as U.S.-based and international governments and non-profits.
+His experience includes structuring and negotiating technology and intellectual property-oriented strategic alliances and joint ventures; software, data and content licensing; outsourcing and ERP implementation transactions; counseling on digital strategy concerns including open source licensing, data security, data use and privacy issues; hosting, cloud computing and software services agreements; data analytics and contract licensing; research and development transactions; private labeling, co-branding and other marketing and distribution strategies; and intellectual property and technology issues arising in the context of mergers and acquisitions, financing and bankruptcy transactions.

 Columbia University School of Law, J.D., 1992